When my husband Win was getting his teaching credential, I sometimes

 I remember too that she started talking a little bit loud.

-However, I did not put all the pieces together.
 When Tawn and I go shopping we can enjoying matching

 shoe and dresses, skirts and blouse.
 I can enjoy her new